Heavy-Tailed Principal Component Analysis: Methods

-We generate two-dimensional data sampled from a sub-Gaussian vector with $\alpha = 0.7$, and $\Sigma = RDR$ such that $R= $ and $D= $.
-In Figure~\ref{fig:PCvisualization}, we depict the first principal component (PC1) recovered using equation~\eqref{eq:method1c} in addition to the one recovered by the classical PCA for Cauchy data.
-The cosine similarity between the true PC1 and that detected by equation~\eqref{eq:method1c} is around 0.9993, whereas it is around $0.7149$ for the classical PCA and the true PC1 .
+In another example, we generate two-dimensional data sampled from a sub-Gaussian vector with $\alpha = 0.7$, and $\Sigma = RDR$ where $R= $ and $D= $.
+In Figure~\ref{fig:PCvisualization}, we depict the first principal component (PC1) obtained using equation~\eqref{eq:method1c} in addition to the one recovered by the classical PCA for the sub-Gaussian data.
+The cosine similarity between the true PC1 and that estimated by equation~\eqref{eq:method1c} is approximately 0.9993, whereas it is around $0.7149$ for the classical PCA and the true PC1.
 This discrepancy highlights the sensitivity of the sample covariance to heavy-tailed data, whereas the proposed estimator reliably recovers the dominant eigen direction, especially under sub-Gaussian regimes.